forhappy/awesome-lua/README.md

 *Libraries for accessing the directory structure and file attributes.*

 * [LuaFileSystem](http://keplerproject.github.io/luafilesystem/) - LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.
+* [LAR](http://www.keplerproject.org/en/LAR) - LAR stands for Lua ARchive, and consist of a module and a file format that empowers a lua script to load lua modules from within a packaged, compressed file.

 ## Date and Time